Preventing Inferences through Data Dependencies on Sensitive Data: Full Deniability with Data Dependencies

 Achieving full deniability for the sensitive cells requires us to recursively select cells to hide from the cuesets of not just sensitive cells, but also, from the cuesets of all the hidden cells.
 This recursive hiding of cells terminates when the cueset of a newly hidden cell includes an already hidden cell.
 The following theorem states that after the recursive hiding of cells in cuesets has terminated, the querier view achieves full deniability.
+The proof is included in the appendix.

 \begin{theorem}[Full Deniability for a Querier View] Let $\vDataDepSet{}$ be the set of dependencies, $\vCellSet{}^S$ be the sensitive cells for the querier and $\vCellSet{}^S \subseteq \vCellSet{}^H$ be the set of hidden cells resulting in a $\view{}{}$ for the querier. $\view{}{}$ achieves full deniability if\; $\forall \vCell{}{i} \in \vCellSet{}^H$, $\forall \vDataDep{}{} \in \vDataDepSet{}$, $\forall$ $\text{non-empty }$ $cueset(\vCell{}{i}, \vDataDep{}{})$ $\in cuesets(\vCell{}{i}, \vDataDepSet{})$, there exists a $\vCell{}{j} \in \vCellSet{}^H$ such that $\vCell{}{j} \in cueset(\vCell{}{i}, \vDataDep{}{})$. \end{theorem}